Glossary

 Fail-fast

-A execution strategy where processing stops on first failure.
+An execution strategy where processing stops on first failure.
 In fail-fast mode, when one target fails, pending targets are cancelled (though already-running targets complete).
-Contrast with --continue mode, which runs all targets regardless of individual failures.
+This is Structyl's mandatory execution behavior since v1.0.0 (the --continue flag was removed).

 Idempotent